ethanxu8/ethanxu8/README.md

 ### Hi there 👋

 Welcome to my GitHub profile!
-My name is Ethan, a third-year student at UBC passionate about Data Analytics, Product Management, Software Engineering, and entrepreneurship.
+My name is Ethan, a third-year student at UBC passionate about Data Science, Machine Learning, Technical Project/Product/Program Management.

 ...
 Incoming Data Science intern at Telus.